astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 ## Overview

-The **Settings** tab of an Airflow Deployment on Astronomer is the best place to set deployment-level configurations allocate resources to various components of your Deployment.
-More specifically, you can:
+The **Settings** tab of your Airflow Deployment on Astronomer is the best place to modify resources for your Deployment.
+Specifically, you can:

 1. Select an Airflow Executor
 2. Allocate resources to your Airflow Scheduler and Webserver